When Should I File a Declaration of Exempt Income and Assets?

 Should I use this?

-Yes, but ONLY if you are sure your income and assets cannot be garnished.
+Yes, but only if you are sure your income and assets cannot be garnished.
+Money that cannot be taken from you (“garnished”) to pay off a debt has more information.

 *This packet is not a substitute for representation by a lawyer.
 Try to talk to or hire one before answering a lawsuit.

 We also have an online interview program called Answer a Lawsuit for Debt Collection that creates the court forms.
 You can use this program instead of the How to Answer a Lawsuit for Debt Collection packet if you do not want to handwrite your forms.
-THE DECLARATION FORM ATTACHED TO THIS PACKET IS NOT IN THE ONLINE INTERVIEW.
+The declaration form attached to this packet is not in the online interview.
+A link to the interview is on the home page of WashingtonLawHelp.org in the Do-it-Yourself Forms area in the right sidebar.

 I have been sued for a debt.
 Do I need to respond?

-Yes, if you want to defend the lawsuit.
-If you do not file an Answer, the court will enter a Default Judgment against you.
+Yes, if you want to defend (fight) the lawsuit/complaint.
+If you do not file an Answer (formal written response to the lawsuit), the court will enter a Default Judgment against you.
+This means the court will rule in favor of the plaintiff (person who is suing you).

 What if I do not answer the Complaint?